Al-Saqib/Patient-Management-System/README.md

 - As a *user*, I want to be able **view** the history of the patient
 - As a *user*, I want to be able to **update** the history of the patient
 - As a *user*, I want to be able to **remove** a patient from a list of patients

+- As a *user*, I want be able to save the patient records to file.
+- As a *user*, I want to able to load the patient records from file.